 Careers

-Computer science students are able to analyze a problem and then identify and define the computing requirements appropriate to its solution.
+Computer science students are able to analyze a problem to identify and define the computing requirements appropriate to its solution.
 With this degree, you can become a highly valued network engineer or software developer.
-As a graduate, you are well positioned to transition quickly into the market when internship and job opportunities present themselves.
+As a graduate, you are well-positioned to transition quickly into the market when internship and job opportunities present themselves.

 Career Possibilities and Current Median Salaries